nmariani/bootstrapp-bundle/README.md

 ------------

 BootstrappBundle is available via packagist.
-Installing this bundle in your existing Symfony2 application is simple as adding the few lines below.
+Installing this bundle is simple as adding the few lines below.

 Add dependency in you composer.json file to grab Bootstrapp as a vendor.